DealsBeam/lofiplayer/README.md

 - **History and Playlists**: Provide a history of previously played tracks and allow users to create custom playlists.

 Stay tuned as we work on these enhancements and continue to improve and expand this project.

+### Added new features
+As of 27.10.2023(v0.1.11)
+   - **Day-Night Design**: Enjoy the radio player in both light and dark modes, suited to your time of the day
+   - **Multiple Stations**: Tune in to a variety of Lofi channels for your mood and preferences
+   - **Volume Control**: Adjust the audio volume to your liking
+   - **Station Explorer**: Discover a wide array of Lofi stations using the built-in explorer

 ## Contributing